-This year we completed a Group Climate Risk Materiality Assessment (CRMA) to enhance our understanding of how climate-related risks could impact each of the Bank's material risk types over the current, short, medium and long term.
-The CRMA used two severe, but plausible, climate scenarios - a severe physical risk and a severe transition risk scenario.
-These scenarios are intended to help us explore the anticipated effects of climate change on the Bank under two possible futures envisaged by these scenarios.
-We used this approach because the future impacts of climate change are uncertain, and consequently, risks to the Bank may vary substantially depending on unknown future factors such as the frequency and severity of weather events, or the nature and speed of action from government and industries to address climate change impacts.
-Therefore, this exercise should not be interpreted as a forecast of the future.
+This year we completed a Group Climate Risk Materiality Long term (~30 years) to align with the Bank's home loan portfolio where home loans can be contractually agreed Assessment (CRMA) to enhance our understanding of how to for up to 30 years. climate-related risks could impact each of the Bank's material risk types over the current, short, medium and long term.
+The CRMA To arrive at a risk rating for applicable risk types under each used two severe, but plausible, climate scenarios - a severe scenario, we used the Group's 5x5 risk assessment matrix. physical risk and a severe transition risk scenario.
+These scenarios This matrix considers a combination of the impact and are intended to help us explore the anticipated effects of climate likelihood of the risk eventuating, resulting in risks being rated change on the Bank under two possible futures envisaged by as either: insignificant, low, medium, high or very high risk. these scenarios.
+We used this approach because the future The assessment of: impacts of climate change are uncertain, and consequently, risks • Likelihood ranges from 'rare' (<5% chance of occurring) to the Bank may vary substantially depending on unknown future through to 'almost certain' (>80% chance of occurring). factors such as the frequency and severity of weather events, or the nature and speed of action from government and industries • Impacts uses a combination of gualitative factors and to address climate change impacts.
+Therefore, this exercise financial measures.
+Qualitative factors consider impacts should not be interpreted as a forecast of the future.